akhiranandan/sql-query-editor/README.md

 # SQL QUERY EDITOR

 >This React.js-based web application is a user-friendly SQL query editor.
-It takes queries as input and gives table-based responses, including a range of predefined queries linked with corresponding tables for enhanced convenience and efficiency
+It takes queries as input and gives table-based responses.
+It has a range of predefined queries linked with corresponding tables for enhanced convenience and efficiency

 ## Technologies/Packages